theAlgorithmist/Angular2CLI-D3/README.md

 # Angular 2/Typescript/AngularCLI/Bootstrap D3 Bar Chart

-This example illustrates the basics of creating a simple bar chart using Angular 2 (RC1), Typescript, and D3.
+This example illustrates the basics of creating a simple bar chart using Angular 2 (updated to RC5), Typescript, and D3 (updated to V4).
 Bootstrap is used for layout and the entire application was scaffolded, built, and served with the (beta) [Angular CLI].

 This demo is visually the same as the previous Angular2/D3 demo, and retains is similarity to the [ng-Vegas demo].
 The current demo modernizes that original D3 example using the Angular CLI and the current Angular 2 Release Candidate.